near/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 ### The `create_account` method

 Here, we'll show the implementation of the `create_account` method.
-Note the [`#[payable]` macro](/contract-interface/payable-methods), which allows this function to accept an attached deposit.
+Note the `#[payable]` macro, which allows this function to accept an attached deposit.
 (Remember in the CLI command we were attaching 15 Ⓝ.)

 ```rust reference
 https://github.com/near/near-linkdrop/blob/ba94a9c7292d3b48a0a8ba380fb0e7ff6b24efc6/src/lib.rs#L125-L149